ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 1:08:28 [[start:4108030][end:4118190]] I have a limited insight in the historical evidence, but as of my understanding, ideology as factor of mass mobilization is pretty much an early modern particularism.

 1:08:47 _Mahault:_
-[[start:4127990][end:4135442]] I feel like that's if we cast it in terms of active inference, it would be the active states, right?
+[[start:4127990][end:4135442]] I feel like that's if we cast it in terms of Active Inference, it would be the active states, right?
 [[start:4135496][end:4136450]] Like you need.
 [[start:4136600][end:4143266]] You need something which acts upon the world in order to create the self evidencing you require.
 [[start:4143298][end:4145430]] And that would be like the clergy, right?